ciprian2398/boot-camel-redis/README.md

    rabbitmq admin http://localhost:15672/ using `guest:guest`
 4. run `docker-compose up`

-Should able to access http://localhost:8080/user/1
+Should able to access: http://localhost:8080/user/1

+And there should be json documentation http://localhost:8080/api-doc

 ## Useful links:
 https://spring.io/blog/2010/06/14/understanding-amqp-the-protocol-used-by-rabbitmq